EdgeFirstAI/documentation/docs/getting_started/index.md

 This guide will showcase two workflows.
 The first workflow will provide a guided user experience by providing completed experiments for users to follow along merely acting as an observer to get a general idea of the workspace.
-The second workflow will be much more user involved by providing instructions for the user to be familiar with using the tools available in EdgeFirst Studio *(coming soon)*.
+The second workflow will be much more user involved by providing instructions for the user to be familiar with using the tools available.

 ### Guided Workflow